AdobeDocs/analytics-platform.en/help/data-views/data-governance.md

 If one or more policies are turned on with C3 or C8, those schema components that have certain data labels applied cannot be added to data views.

+If one or more policies are turned on with C9, any schema components labelled with C9 will be unavailable for use with [Analytics MCP servers](https://developer.adobe.com/analytics-mcp/docs/).

 These components are grayed out in the left rail [!UICONTROL Schema fields] list:

 ![Greyed out components and the Policies message indicating policies have been applied to this field restricting use of the data](assets/component-greyed.png)